michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 As an individual, I want to make my own workout, but I can't find any programs or apps that specify the sets and reps that I want for my workouts.

 The user needs to make a workout where they can specify what and how much they are training, this includes `sets`, `reps` and `weight`.
-Therefore, it needs to be an inputfield for the user to write the desired amount for any exercise, for example editing the sets.
+Therefore, it needs to be an inputfield for the user to write the desired amount for any exercise, for example, editing the sets.

 ### Important visuals

-- Which exercises pertain to the workout
+- The exercises pertain to the workout
-- The amount of sets and the rep-range for the exercises
+- The number of sets and the rep-range for the exercises
 - The amount of weight required for the exercises

 ### Important traits